99designs/smartling/README.md

 The `smartling` CLI tool provides a familiar unix-like command interface to the Smartling API, as well as providing a `project` command to manage a project's local files.

 ### Installing

- - download from the releases page
+Install smartling by downloading the binary from the releases page.

- - `cd <smartling-path>`
- - `go install`
- - run it as a docker container `docker run --rm -v MyProject:/work 99designs/smartling ls`
+Or you can run it as a docker container e.g. `docker run --rm -v MyProject:/work 99designs/smartling ls`

 ### Usage